The Heir of the Dragon

 “Well, I assumed that you capital folk sleep on nice, comfy beds all the time, right?
 Even the maids’ daughters. ” Blake laughed.
 It was that harsh laugh again that made her wince, the one that wasn’t reaching his face.
 “Back home, I’d camp out all the time, I’m used to sleeping on the ground.
 So don’t mind it, I can probably put up with it better than you can.”

-Because he doesn’t know, echoed in the back of her head, a stab of pain piercing her chest.
+Because he doesn’t know.
+It pounded in the back of her head, piercing her chest.
 True, he thought she was some normal girl, some maid’s daughter, he didn’t know that she was a…